3 Memoirs That Explore The Many Facets Of Mental Illness

 Looking back, she sees herself at seven or eight, living with her devout Irish Catholic parents in Philadelphia: "I was walking down the stairs and about to go outside to play, when just as I was about to enter the vestibule, a wave of sadness passed through me.
 It was like walking through a cloudbank."
 Uncertain about what has happened, she can't recreate the unbidden feeling, not even by imagining herself in a coffin.

-Cregan also writes about the electro-convulsion therapy that saved her life, and which, after the 1984 One Flew Over The Cuckoo's Nest, would come to be regarded with horror.
+Cregan also writes about the electro-convulsion therapy that saved her life, and which, after Ken Kesey's 1962 novel One Flew Over The Cuckoo's Nest, would come to be regarded with horror.
 She demystifies this: "I was that patient," she writes, and credits it with helping her.
 "I didn't want to hurt myself," she pushes back on a nurse's report.
 "I wanted to die."

 If logic worked with mental illness, if boot-straps and tough love and self-reliance could be administered in seven-day-a-week dosages, maybe a family's experience of this illness would be more mundane.
 Literature, though, may prove as enduring anything at shaping this often shapeless experience, a form of "talk therapy" that involves the page.
 Each of these women has created an enduring work exploring what it's like to be living in their skin, and these books will be a boon to many.